 Rockhopper eggs hatch 33 days after November.
 Snare crested penguins welcome their first penguin chick after 33 days, while the second egg hatches after 36 days.
 Humboldt eggs hatch after 40 to 42 days.
 The Magellanic penguin also hatches after 42 days.
 African penguins incubate their eggs between 38 to 40 days.

 Emperor and king penguins have the longest incubation period.
 They incubate their eggs for 54 to 65 days, while a chinstrap penguin egg hatches after 33 to 40 days.

-The feathers trap air between a penguin's body and the inner layer of its feathers.
+The fine down feathers trap air between a penguin's body and the inner layer of its feathers.
 Then its body heats the air, keeping them warm.
 Also, the more fat a penguin has, the warmer it'll become.

 We recognize penguins’ sharp white and black colors.
 However, baby penguins have different colorations from their parents.
 The baby penguin's gray-white color helps us identify it as young.
 It is even easier to see in the snow because of its gray coloring.

 As they reach the fledgling stage, they will resemble adult penguins slowly.
 At this growth stage, they can now swim and venture into the water themselves because they can produce the heat needed for survival during cold conditions and can hunt for food.
 At one year old, their plumages will fully resemble an adult's.

 Most penguins usually create a schedule of caring for a penguin egg during the incubation period.
 They share the responsibility of incubating and protecting the egg, also hunting for food.
 However, it is different for the male emperor species.
 Male emperor penguins are solely responsible for caring for the eggs until the day it hatches.